retro16/blastsdk/doc/debug_protocol.md

 ---------------------------------

 A special handshake allows to test communication between the PC and the Arduino.
 This command never reaches the Genesis.
+It allows to query version and revision of the bridge.
+This packet has

-Send a test request :
+Send a version request :

-    00 FF FF FF
+    20 56 51 0A    " VQ\n"

-The Arduino board should reply
+The Arduino board will reply with a version and revision number

-    00 FF FF FE
+    20 32 31 30    " 210" (protocol v2, implementation v1.0)

-The current arduino board also supports connectivity tests from the genesis side (the genesis can send 00FFFFF), but no genesis code make use of it.
+The current arduino board also supports connectivity tests from the genesis side (the genesis can send 2056510A), but no genesis code make use of it.

 If you enabled LED in the arduino code, this test also blinks the LED, so it may be a bit slow to respond.